DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 This firmware version is based on ARM's Mbed OS system.
 If you're interested in learning more about using Mbed OS check our tutorial [Using CORE2 with Mbed OS](https://husarion.com/tutorials/mbed-tutorials/using-core2-with-mbed-os/).
 We recommend you also to look at the [ROSbot's Mbed firmware GitHub page](https://github.com/husarion/rosbot-firmware-new).

-All needed information about flashing ROSbot firmware and using stm32loader you can find in [ROSbot manual](https://husarion.com/manuals/rosbot/#i-mbed-firmware).
+All additional information about flashing ROSbot firmware and using stm32loader you can find in [ROSbot manual](https://husarion.com/manuals/rosbot/#i-mbed-firmware).

 #### Required ROS packages - `rosbot_ekf`